 Design Working Groups (Level 4)

-The DAG will convene several End to End (E2E) Design Working Groups which will have responsibilities to develop specific aspects of the E2E design.
+The DAG Chair will convene Design Working Groups which the DAG Chair believes are necessary to fulfill the DAG’s functions, e.g. enduring change management and Transition Design.

 Design Working Groups will report to DAG who will agree and define the scope of each group on its creation.
 Work from the Design Working Groups will be subject to review by DAG.